HB1376 (2026) Detail

 III.
 For the purposes of this section:

-(b) A licensee's belief that a child should be raised consistent with the child or minor’s sex, including, but not limited to, referring to a child or minor consistent with the child or minor’s sex and making related mental health or medical decisions based on the child or minor’s sex, shall not constitute endangerment.
+(a) A licensee or prospective licensee's refusal, unwillingness, or lack of support for enabling a child to engage in gender transition, or belief that a child should be raised consistent with the child's biological sex, including, but not limited to, referring to a child consistent with the child's biological sex and making related mental health or medical decisions based on the child's biological sex, shall not constitute endangerment.
+Nor shall such refusal, unwillingness, lack of support, or belief be the basis for the department to deny any license, renewal, or other authorization required to serve as a foster parent.

 6 New Paragraph; Best Interest of the Child; Determining Factors; Exclusion.
 Amend RSA 461-A:6 by inserting after paragraph I-a the following new paragraph: